 - Blast off the heavy layers of mud, dirt, and miscellaneous "chunks" you brought home attached to your Jeep.

 - Ideal for the wheels, tires, undercarriage, wheel wells, and engine compartment. (pretty much everywhere you want or need water)

 - Top rated pressure washer that won't break the bank.

-- Despite the reviews that suggest an alternate tip, this unit comes with tips that have a wide variety of spray patterns and are more than enough for any needs you encounter.
+- Comes with tips that have a wide variety of spray patterns and are more than enough for any needs you encounter.

 Chemical Guys ACC_G01 20" Long Handle Body/Wheel Brush with Flagged-Tip Bristles (Angled Head), , 1 Pack

 - Another tool I consider a requirement; especially if you have a Jeep you take off roading.